Essential Conditions for Building Effective Family-School Partnerships

 • Sustained (with resources and infrastructure)

-• A key component of MTSS involves practices that are evidence-based, culturally- and linguistically-responsive, and matched to student need.
-This aligns tightly with the essential condition of culturally respectful and responsible initiatives aimed at increasing family-school partnerships.
-When practices for families and students are respectful, responsible, and appropriately matched to the population(s) of the community, school and student improvement can flourish.
+• MTSS practices are evidence-based, culturally and linguistically responsive, and aligned with student needs.
+This aligns with the essential condition of culturally respectful initiatives aimed at increasing family-school partnerships.

 The Challenge

-Return to The Challenge for a refresher on the capacity challenges both schools and families face.
+Return to The Challenge for a refresher on capacity challenges for schools and families.

 The Challenge